skytreader/sandbox/readme.markdown

  2. Instead of a plain compile/interpret command, you have to build even the simplest modules (with the Python equivalent to make files, `setup.py`).

+It even generated an equivalent C source code listing!
+(Can you make heads/tails of that?)

 ### Ok, that can get easier...

 Just use `pyximport`!